“I’m a victim! I’m a victim!”

 PVs thrive in jobs that require a conceptual approach or shared responsibility.
 They must be able to blame whatever happens on someone else — even if that someone else is their manager.
 Their frequent contention is: “I can’t get the direction I need, so if there are mistakes, it’s not my fault.
 If you don’t choose priorities or clear the way for me, then obviously I can’t be held responsible.”

 When things go badly, the Perfect Victim may act like an emotional wreck, which effectively deflects criticism or consequences because most people are afraid of emotional confrontations.
-(Also see How to Use Emotional Data at Work, Part IV: When Emotions Are Used to Manipulate.)
+(Also see This Is What to Do with an Employee Who Cries.)
 Sometimes a PV openly jokes or frets about fears of being disciplined or let go.
 And under pressure, PVs go into self-protection mode, concerned only about themselves — not their colleagues or the big picture.

 You’re in for a tough time if you’re the manager or colleague of a Perfect Victim: You’re probably dealing with habitual behaviors that have worked for years and are, in fact, difficult to pin down.
 Because others are often involved with whatever has gone wrong, the PV may at first seem to be Teflon-coated — no problems stick to him.